subnetter/subnet-docs/versioned_docs/version-0.1.0/unp/messaging.md

 ### Step 1 - A Gets B and SB Bundles
 A sends a `GetClientBundleId(B)` message to SA.
 The message is encrypted in a DR session between A and SA.

-> As an alternative, A can also obtain B's `Bundle(B, SB)` by quering any entity which provides the SUB public blockchain API such as community public SUB blockchain nodes or SUB bootstrap nodes.
+> As an alternative, A can also obtain B's `Bundle(B, SB)` by querying any entity which provides the SUB public blockchain API such as community public SUB blockchain nodes or SUB bootstrap nodes.
 SUB bootstrap nodes all run SUB blockchain nodes.

 ### Step 2 - SA returns Bundle(B, SB)
 When B started being serviced by SB, SB published `ProviderSignedClientIdentityBundle(SB, B)` to the SUB blockchain via a store client bundle transaction.

-SA queries the SUB blockchain to get `ProviderSignedClientIdentityBundle(SB, B)` and returns it to A. SA, and other service providers run an SUB blockchain node and so can read the requested data from their node's API. `ProviderSignedClientIdentityBundle(SB, B)` is stored on the SUB blockchain as part of the client's bootstrap process with thier service providers.
+SA queries the SUB blockchain to get `ProviderSignedClientIdentityBundle(SB, B)` and returns it to A. SA, and other service providers run an SUB blockchain node and so can read the requested data from their node's API. `ProviderSignedClientIdentityBundle(SB, B)` is stored on the SUB blockchain as part of the client's bootstrap process with their service providers.
 So the data is already available to SA in its SUB blockchain global state and it doesn't need to use the network to obtain it.

 ```protobuf
 // Provider published client bundle - includes provider signature on the data.